seansawyer/pyatl-redis/README.md

 pyatl-redis
 ===========

-Examples from a talk at PyATL
+Examples from a talk at PyATL.